 Use this checklist to help you keep track of the items you need to complete while working on your project before the Science Fair.

 To-Do:

+- Read through the handbook.
+Decide on topic/idea.

-- Hand in your entry form no later than January 17th, 2020. - Begin working on project December February - Continue working on project.
-Collect and enter data into your logbook (Dec.
-Feb). - Prepare your board and presentation.
+- Hand in your entry form to your teacher.

+- Begin working on project right away.

+- Collect and enter data into your logbook (Feb).

+- Prepare your board and presentation. -